humhub/humhub/protected/humhub/docs/guide/admin/installation-configuration.md

 **Example CronTab configuration:**

-These Cronjobs can be runned together if you're not using any other job-runner (like Supervisor or Systemd):
+These Cronjobs can be run together if you're not using any other job-runner (like Supervisor or Systemd):

 ```
 * * * * * /usr/bin/php /path/to/humhub/protected/yii queue/run >/dev/null 2>&1
 * * * * * /usr/bin/php /path/to/humhub/protected/yii cron/run >/dev/null 2>&1
 ```

-> Warning: These two cron jobs are only **both required** if there is no other job worker configured.
+> Warning: These two cron jobs are only **both required** if there is no other worker configured.
 See [Asynchronous Tasks](asynchronous-tasks.md) for more details.
-Please also note that aditionnal job-workers can be configured **only in dedicated environments, not shared hostings**.
+Please also note that additional job-workers can be configured **only in dedicated environments, not shared hostings**.

-In case you've configured a job-worker (like Supervisor or Systemd), only the main Cronjob should be running in paralel of the job-runner, so:
+In case you've configured a job-worker (like Supervisor or Systemd), only the main Cronjob should be running paralel to the job-runner, so:

 ```
 * * * * * /usr/bin/php /path/to/humhub/protected/yii cron/run >/dev/null 2>&1